-If you're looking for a lightweight pair of poles that will last you for years, this is your best option.
+If you're looking for a lightweight pair that will last you for years, this is your best option.
 These Lollipop poles have graphite carbon composite shafts that reduce vibration and flex easily.
 Customers love the comfortable grips and balance.
 Available in a range of colors.

-There are less expensive options available, but otherwise these are excellent poles.
+There are less expensive options available.

-Some complain that the baskets fall off.
+Some users complain that the baskets break easily.